orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - [ ] Solving ambiguity with additional context ; tolerance of ambiguity
 	- [ ] In reference to the idea of not having access to the details of what some point is, then gaining them, there is an ambiguity on where exactly one mentions the structure.
 Ambiguity arises from this ignorance of structure.
 	- [ ] Then combating it would be: Want to collapse it, snap the modular structure.
 To converge to some structure (which could still be used as a modular space), but is now realized as not one within that context.
-- [ ] Making a non theorem a theorem holding all properties and symmetries except its initial violation.
-It's not necessarily: "But that's not inside the definition of what this thing is supposed to be" - it's merely, well apparently I can do this, so your abstraction/description/implementation/... is clearly ignorant of something (obviously).

-- [ ] Unknowns & inconsistencies driving curiosity?   ; same with items, finding hints of possible quests to pursue

-*
-- TODO: How about treating something like something which the context says it's not?
-(Could apply this sort of thing in some fidelity/consistency checking mechanism as a way of fuzzing the fidelity mechanism)

 ---